egoist/presite/README.md

 ### Output directory

-By default it outputs to `.presite` folder in the current directory.
+By default, presite outputs to a `.presite` folder in the current directory.

 ```js
 module.exports = {